Nexfinity/CakeyBot-Wiki/en/feature/statistic-channels.md

 {.is-warning}

 # Custom Stat Channels
 In addition to the fixed stats above, you can build your own voice channels named however you like, combining any mix of stats into a single name using [placeholders](https://wiki.cakey.bot/en/placeholders) - for example `Text: {server.counttextchannels} | VC: {server.countvoicechannels}`.
+When [server statistics](/en/feature/server-stats) is enabled, the [activity placeholders](/en/placeholders#server-statistics) work here too, so a name can read `Msgs 7d: {messages:7d} | Top: {top_chatter:7d}`.

 1. Login to our [web dashboard](https://cakey.bot/dashboard).
 2. Go to "Statistic Channels" and find the **Custom Stat Channels** section.